-There are countless options when it comes to buying a coffee mail order subscription.
-In this post, I’m going to list a few coffee roasters that both excel at roasting coffee and operating a subscription service.
-Also, I’m going to provide some tips to help you find other roasters should the ones listed below not meet your needs.
+There are countless options when it comes to buying a coffee mail-order subscription.
+In this post, I will list a few coffee roasters that excel at roasting coffee and operating a subscription service.
+I will also provide some tips to help you find other roasters should the ones listed below not meet your needs.

-A good coffee subscription needs to first and foremost be an excellent roaster.
-Then the coffee roaster needs to have a secure web server with easy-to-configure subscription options.
+A good coffee subscription needs to, first and foremost, be an excellent roaster.
+Then, the coffee roaster needs a secure web server with easy-to-configure subscription options.
 I want to be able to control the following options:

 - Roast level